vancluever/terraform-provider-acme/docs/resources/registration.md

 -> This resource is named `acme_registration` for historical reasons - in the ACME v1 spec, a _registration_ referred to the account entity.
-This resource name is stable and more than likely will not change until a later major version of the provider, if at all.
+This resource name is stable and there are no plans to change it.

 -> Keep in mind that when using this resource along with [`acme_certificate`][resource-certificate] within the same configuration, a